localpreservation/presentations/2016-12-09-localpastdc.md

 Note:

-Our goal for the day to is make this a two-way educational environment.
+Our goal for the day to is for everyone to learn something new and to teach something new.
+Educators call this a two-way learning environment.
 We all are experts at something and we all can try to learn something new.

 1. For the first hour or so, we will talk about:
-  - How open educational resources work
+  - How do open educational resources work?
-  - The importance of education to preservation and community heritage
+  - Why is education and outreach important to preservation and community heritage?
+  - How are preservation groups already approaching this?
+    -  National Trust for Historic Preservation
+    -  DC Preservation League
 2. The next hour or so, we will discuss:
-  - Your priorities for what you want people to learn (and what you want to teach)
+  - Your priorities – want do you want people to learn?
+What do you want to teach?
-  - How you can create open educational resources
+  - How can you create open educational resources?
 3. Finally, we'll end the morning by:
-  - Creating lessons based on Preservation Alliance resources (or your own ideas)
+  - Creating lessons based on our resources (or your own ideas)
   - Offering feedback to each other on the lessons we've made'

+--

+## What do **you** get out of today's study group?

+Note:

+We want you to get to know one another.

+We want you to learn how online communities and education are shaping the future of preservation

+We want you to bring back resources that can make your life easier.

+We want to inspire you to try new things.

 --